 - Address issues with perceptions of quality and adjust pricing to better compete with the black market.

 Have questions about the cannabis recession?
 Contact us to find out more about available Cannatrack data.
-You can also sign up for the Cannatrack newsletter to receive monthly emails with cannabis industry insights and analysis.
+You can also sign up for the Cannatrack newsletter to receive monthly emails full of insights like this.